University of Washington School of Dentistry

 - Letters of evaluation must be submitted electronically through the ADEA CAAPID system, written in English, or translated by a bonafide U.S. translator if the letter(s) are written a language other than English.

-- Letters of Evaluation must be current and should address
+- Letters of Evaluation must be current, on letterhead and

 the following questions: 1.
 How long